-When you look at the expected performance of your policy over the next 30 years, or the actual, historical performance of a Specially Designed policy that’s been in force over the last 30 years, you can compare the total cash value against the total capital outlay to derive a rate of return.
+When you look at the expected performance over the next 30 years, or the actual, historical performance of a specially designed policy that’s been in force over the last 30 years, you can compare the total cash value against the total capital outlay to derive a rate of return.

 This is where we are finding the 3 – 5% returns.
 In the long-range performance.
 Actual returns in the early years will be negative, followed by increasing growth rates over time.